department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/compare 2017 and 2021-2023/README.md

 <b>Inputs:</b>

 <i>1.
 2017 PFAS dataframe.
-Dataframe that contains PFAS concentrations in drinking water on or near military installations collected as of 2017.</i> Please see the "DAPM-PFAS-2017-PDF-scrape" folder in this repository for the code that scrapes a PDF file for the 2017 data.
+Dataframe that contains PFAS concentrations in drinking water on or near military installations collected as of 2017.</i> Please see the "2017 PDF scrape" folder in this repository for the code that scrapes a PDF file for the 2017 data.

 <i>2.
 2021-2023 PFAS dataframe.
-Dataframe that contains PFAS concentrations in drinking water on military installations collected in 2021-203.</i> Please see the "DAPM-PFAS-2021_2023_webscrape" folder in this repository for the code that webscrapes the 2021-2023 data.
+Dataframe that contains PFAS concentrations in drinking water on military installations collected in 2021-203.</i> Please see the "2021-2023 webscrape" folder in this repository for the code that webscrapes the 2021-2023 data.

 <b>Outputs:</b> A single dataframe containing joined data for military installations present in both the 2017 and 2021-2023 datasets.
 22 installations were present in both.
 Two of the installations reported concentrations that were higher in 2021-2023 than 2017.
 The rows for these installations were highlighted.